| Other Pages |

 The Oxford University Professor of Poetry is a unique position in that the PoP is elected by members of the Convocation (that is, all holders of degrees from Oxford University).

 Please look around my site and see if you like my poetry.
 Read further below for my manifesto.
-If you would
+Please consider endorsing my candidature and then voting for me in the ballot.
+Thank you.

 I am a former member of Magdalen College, where I read English from 1984-87, (1st Class Honours, proceeded MA in 1991).
 From 1991-95 I undertook postgraduate research at the University of Queensland and was awarded a PhD for a thesis entitled ‘Lyric and Modernity’ dealing with the shift in critical emphasis between the C18 and C19 concerning the appreciation of poetry.